joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 Most of this work is review on the lecture and labs, so if you feel completely comfortable with variables and the lecture notes feel free to skip to the section labeled "Attached Exercise".
-This exercise page is a bit hefty, however.
+This exercise page is a bit hefty.

 Below all of this, there is a section that includes the references used in this exercise.
 If I've missed anything you would like to cover, ask a friend or review the work.